rjkwon/blog/content/notes/net-positive-maybe/index.md

 This is a half-baked thought I've been preheating for a bit.

-Technology has changed the way we consume and create media has evolved, and considering all the benefits against the drawbacks, sometimes it doesn't feel like a net improvement to me.
+Technology has changed the way we consume and create media, and considering all the benefits against the drawbacks, sometimes it doesn't feel like a net improvement to me.
 Or maybe it's just that things evolved too quickly, we got excited about all the upside and didn't think enough about second and third order effects, and now we're still figuring out a way to catch up.
 I haven't decided how optimistic or doomsday I feel about about all of it yet.

 **Photos**